-You have signed up for your Delta Dental Individual and Family - Washington Family Plan through the Washington State Health Benefit Exchange - often called the Exchange.
+You have signed up for your dental coverage with a Delta Dental of Washington Plan through the Washington State Health Benefit Exchange - often called the Exchange.
 The Exchange sets the rules for enrolling and renewing your plan and manages all details of your enrollment.
 Please check their website or give them a call to make any enrollment changes.
 You can reach the Exchange at www.wahealthplanfinder.org or by phone at 855-WAFINDER.